EMSL-MSC/knife-ovirt/README.md

 ### `knife ovirt volume list (options)`

-List the volumes that are currently defined on the OVirt System
+List the volumes that are currently defined on the oVirt System

 ### `knife ovirt volume create (options)`

-Create a new volume on the OVirt System
+Create a new volume on the oVirt System
  * `--vm-id <id>` Virtual Machine to attach the volume to

  * `--volume-alias <alias>` alias for the volume